hiralgala/project_doppler/README.md

 * dollar-handlebars

-#### Currently I have two secrets saved with keys:
+#### Steps to test for your doppler project
-* DATABASE
+* Replace the var token in the source code with your doppler token.
-* PORT
+* Include some of your secret keys formed using chosen pattern in your input files.
+For example, if your secret key is DATABASE and your choice of pattern is "handlebars", then include "{{DATABASE}}" in your input files to see the final substitution once the code is run.

-You can use these keys in your input file and expect to see them replaced with their substitutions
+* Run the code to see your substitutions work.

 #### Sample command with all the arguments:
 ```bash